Eco-responsible project design

 Implementing sustainable construction

-The environmental benefits of using eco-design and construction systems are tangible: a number of official studies show that on average, a green building requires between 15% and 40% less energy than a traditionally constructed counterpart, which helps to reduce the emission of climate changing gases and, consequently, its environmental impact.
+The environmental benefits of using Eco-design & Construction systems are tangible: various official studies show that, on average, a green building requires between 15% and 40% less energy than a traditional building, helping to reduce climate-changing gas emissions and, consequently, CO2 emissions.

-In a quickly urbanising world, designing sustainable infrastructure is essential to improving the liveability of cities for 4.5 million people.
+In a scenario of rapid urbanization, designing eco-sustainable infrastructure is essential to improving the livability of cities, benefiting 4.5 million people.

 Eco-design and eco-construction schemes